 Keep in mind that these are guidelines, and you should consult your physician before starting any new workout plan or diet.

-Getting the hard, toned and muscular body you desire requires dedication to your weight-lifting plan and committment to a strict diet of foods that promote muscle growth.
+Getting that hard, toned, and muscular body you desire requires dedication to your weight-lifting plan and commitment to a strict diet of foods that promote muscle growth.

 In fact, your diet is often considered more important than lifting heavy weights for gaining muscle.
 If you can’t stick to a high-quality diet, you’re probably not going to get the results you want.
 We never said gaining muscle was going to be easy.

-Whether you’re an experienced lifter looking for a mass gaining workout, or are someone more interested in a beginner workout plan, hopefully these tips for gaining muscle will help you see the big picture.
-Join one of our workout groups to keep yourself motivated and reach your fitness goals today!
+Whether you’re an experienced lifter looking for a mass gaining workout, or are someone more interested in a beginner workout plan, you can get started on your fitness journey today by going PRO and gaining access to certified personal trainers, workout plans, goal trackers, and more!